-- b) In those cases, the prices payable for the provision of secondary care services for the financial year must be determined as follows: - i. in cases falling within paragraph (a)(i): - a.
-The value set out in the LVA payments schedule in Annex DpA or - in cases falling within paragraph (a)(ii) (whether or not also falling within ii. paragraph (a)(i)), the unit prices set out in Annex DpA (to the extent those prices apply to the services - where no unit price exists for the service, a local price must be agreed), subject to the relevant market forces factor. - iii. the payment mechanism as detailed in the original procurement invitation and subsequent contract awarded.
+- a) Rules 2 and 3 do not apply where: - i. there is an LVA arrangement in place - there is an individually procured service for a clinical area identified by ii.
+NHS England Specialised Commissioning - iii. there is a single non-acute service procured by an ICB from an NHS provider. - b) In those cases, the prices payable for the provision of secondary care services for the financial year must be determined as follows: - i. in cases falling within paragraph (a)(i): - a.
+The value set out in the LVA payments schedule in Annex A or

+- ii. in cases falling within paragraph (a)(ii) or (a)(iii) (whether or not also falling within paragraph (a)(i)), the unit prices set out in Annex A (to the extent those prices apply to the services - where no unit price exists for the service, a local price must be agreed), subject to the relevant market forces factor - iii. the payment mechanism as detailed in the original procurement invitation and subsequent contract awarded.